Material Issue Method

 Aggregated backflush

-In a manufacturing environment where manufacturing orders (MO) quantity is high and the MOs are reported frequently, a lot of stock transactions can be created.
-This happens when the MO has a lot of backflush material.
-One stock transaction for each material line is created every time the MO is reported (operation and stock receipt).
-This makes the stock transaction history grow very quickly.
+In a manufacturing environment where the quantity of manufacturing orders (MOs) is high and the MOs are reported frequently, many stock transactions are created.
+This occurs when the MO has many backflush material lines.
+For each material line, a stock transaction is created each time the MO is reported, including operations and stock receipts.
+This process causes the stock transaction history to grow rapidly.

-• 0 - Detailed backflush, each transaction creates separate backflush issues.
+• 0 - Detailed backflush: Each transaction creates a separate backflush issues.

-• 1 - Aggregated backflush, each transaction is summed up and the backflush issues are created periodically.
-Periodic issues are performed by running 'Manufact Order.
+• 1 - Aggregated backflush: Each transaction is summed, and the backflush issues are created periodically.
+Periodic issues are created when you run 'Manufact Order.
 Activate Backflush Issue' (PMS998).

-• 2 - Aggregated backflush and automatic MO close.
-Same as option 1, but when the MO is finished, marked, and all operations are reported, all pending, aggregated backflush are activated.
+• 2 - Aggregated backflush and automatic MO close: This value is the same as option 1, but when the MO is finished, marked, and all operations are reported, all pending aggregated backflush issues are activated.

 Even if 'Aggregated backflush' is selected, you can still have a detailed specific material line per MO transaction.
-To do so, you must enable the 'Detailed backflush' parameter in 'Manufacturing Order.
-Open Lines' (PMS101).
+To do this, you must select the 'Detailed backflush' parameter in (PMS101).
 This parameter is visible only for the orders where 'Aggregated backflush' value is 1 or 2.

-In (PMS998) it is possible to include either all pending backflush issues or only aggregated backflush.
-To select only aggregated backflush, specify 'Aggregated' before submitting the job.
-The system maintenance run issues always all pending backflush transactions.
+In (PMS998), you can include all pending backflush issues or only aggregated backflush issues.
+To include only aggregated backflush issues, specify 'Aggregated' before submitting the job.
+All pending backflush transactions are always issued during the system maintenance run.